porterjamesj/virtualenvwrapper.el/README.md

 ```

 As long as a virtualenv is found in the `projectile-project-root` and
-whose name is `.venv` it will be automatically activated.
-If you tend
+whose name is in the list `venv-dirlookup-names` it will be
-to name your virtualenvs differently (e.g. _pyenv_ or _.virtual_) just
+automatically activated.
+By default, it's value is `'(".venv", "venv")'`,
-be sure to add those extra names to the `venv-dirlookup-names` list.
+but you can set if however you like to match your naming conventions:

 ```lisp
 (setq venv-dirlookup-names '(".venv" "pyenv" ".virtual"))